 Clinical Trials Leadership

-The RECOVER clinical trials are led by the Clinical Trials Data Coordinating Center (CT-DCC) at the Duke Clinical Research Institute (DCRI) and the RECOVER Administrative Coordinating Center (ACC) at RTI International (RTI).
+The RECOVER clinical trials are led by the Clinical Trials Data Coordinating Center (CT-DCC) at the Duke Clinical Research Institute (DCRI) and the Administrative Coordinating Center (ACC) at RTI International (RTI).

 Clinical Trials Data Coordinating Center (CT-DCC)